Email address: Tony @ Harmsworth.net

 At the end of 2006 he sold the coach tour business to Jacobite Cruises Ltd and concentrated on exclusive small-party tours or guiding educational groups.

 In 2007, at the age of only 59, he suffered a stroke which prevented him from guide/driving for a year.
 Fully recovered, he now continues to run his Inverness Tours company and he now has three excellent guides and keeps his own guiding services at a premium.
 He is a great believer in delivering world class quality in any enterprise he undertakes.

 Owing to the enforced leisure time in 2008, he decided to put more time and effort into developing the consultancy business and is working on his Nessie Hunt game which he wishes to put on line.
 Its home will be at Nessie Hunt.

-His main business today is writing under various pseudonyms, occastional guiding and speaking on Scotland's history, natural history and Loch Ness.
+His main business today is writing under various pseudonyms, occasional guiding and speaking on Scotland's history, natural history and Loch Ness.
 His Inverness Tours business has recently been sold to his main guide and you can still find it here.
 He had grown it over six years to the point where it had several guides expert in Scottish history and heritage and it is still the most highly praised private tour company in Scotland on Trip Advisor.

-The book has been a major project for him and is now published with LuLu in the UK, Amazon in the USA including Nook and Kindle.
+The book has been a major project for him and is now published with LuLu in the UK, Amazon in the USA including the iStore, Nook and Kindle.
 Other publishers have expressed an interest, but he will not compromise the honesty exhibited in the book by taming down any of its contents.